alemar11/ios-watchos-tvos-macos-resources/README.md

 * [AHStepperControl](https://github.com/ashh640/AHStepperControl) - A simple stepper control for iOS.
 * [GMStepper](https://github.com/gmertk/GMStepper) - A stepper with a sliding label in the middle.
 * [KWStepper](https://github.com/kyleweiner/KWStepper) - A stepper control with flexible UI and tailored UX.
+* [SnappingStepper](https://github.com/yannickl/SnappingStepper) - An elegant alternative to the UIStepper written in Swift.
 * [StepSlider](https://github.com/spromicky/StepSlider)

 ## Switch Control